search ]

 example.com/?post_type=food&food-family=greens

-Unlike variables of the Public Query Vars type, Private Query Vars can only be used within a PHP query.
-This post will not cover them, but you can find both types of Query Vars in the following link.
+Unlike Public Query Vars, Private Query Vars can only be used within a PHP query.
+This post will not cover them, but you can find the WP_Query parameters including both types of Query Vars in the official documentation.

 Now, let’s take a look at all the built-in variables (of the type Public Query Vars) that WordPress provides us: